The Discovery Project

 Providing for our hard-working volunteers

-Another huge part of the funding will be spent on creating a new Volunteer Facility – this will provide a base for our volunteers to meet and socialise before a day of making a real difference with their efforts across the Country Park.
-Our ever growing team of volunteers get involved with horticulture, land clearance, events, history tours and we’ll be looking to recruit for our Welcome Desk in the new Welcome Centre too.
-It’s going to be great that this dedicated team will now have somewhere warm and dry to enjoy their lunch and a well earned break!
+Another huge part of the funding has been spent on creating a new Volunteer Facility – this provides a base for our volunteers to meet and socialise before a day of making a real difference with their efforts across the Country Park.
+Our ever growing team of volunteers get involved with horticulture, land clearance, events, history tours and help staff our Welcome Desk in the new Welcome Centre too.
+It’s great that this dedicated team now has somewhere warm, dry and comfortable to enjoy some refreshment and a well earned break!

 But it’s not all about brand new buildings and facilities…